 2023

-In July 2023, the Social Housing (Regulation) Act was finally passed.
-This lays out the foundations for changes to how social housing is managed.
+In July 2023, the government finally passed the Social Housing (Regulation) Act.
+This laid out the foundations for changes in social housing management.
 It includes increased regulation of social landlords and new rules for protecting tenants from serious hazards in their homes.
 It paves the way for significant changes and improvements to the social rented sector.

-In the months and years following the Grenfell fire, the bereaved, survivors and residents organised to campaign for change, as a legacy of those who died.
-Grenfell United campaigned for tough regulation and a voice for tenants.
-They spent almost six years relentlessly fighting for justice, along with many other social tenants up and down the country, including social tenant campaigners Rob Gershon and Kwajo Tweneboa.
+In the months and years following the Grenfell fire, the bereaved, survivors, and residents organised to campaign for change as a legacy of those who died.
+Grenfell United campaigned for stricter regulation and a voice for tenants.
+They spent almost six years relentlessly fighting for justice alongside other social tenants nationwide, including social tenant campaigners Rob Gershon and Kwajo Tweneboa.

 Pictured: Silent walk for Grenfell by Steve Eason